spacemeshos/smapp/README.md

 ### `yarn script:addViewAccount`
 Add a public key to the wallet file.
 It makes it possible to track someone else transactions and rewards.
-Pay attention that Smapp does not fully support such kind of accounts.
+Pay attention that Smapp does not fully support such kinds of accounts.
-So in case you will try to sign a message or publish a transaction — unhandled exceptions will occur.
+So in case you try to sign a message or publish a transaction — unhandled exceptions will occur.